 In this context, we and our hosting provider process inventory data, contact data, content data, contract data, usage data, meta and communications data belonging to visitors to this website based on our legitimate interest in having an efficient and security provision of this website, in accordance with Art.
 6 para.
 1 letter f GDPR in conjunction with Art.
 28 GDPR.

 6. Data protection for job applications

 The data controller will collect and process the personal data of job applicants for the purpose of implementing the application procedure.
 The processing may also be carried out by electronic methods.
 This is particularly the case when an applicant submits application documents by electronic means, such as by email or via a contact form located on a website, which is then transferred to the data processing controller.
 If the controller concludes an employment contract with an applicant, the submitted data will be stored for the purpose of performing the employment contract in compliance with the legal requirements.
 If no employment contract is concluded between the applicant and the controller, the application documents will be erased automatically, provided there are no other overriding legitimate interests on the part of the controller to oppose erasure.
-Another example of legitimate interest in this relation is a burden of proof in a procedure pursuant to the General Equal Treatment Act (Gleichbehandlungsgesetz, AGG).

 7. Objection or withdrawal of consent to the processing of your data